seapagan/seapagan/README.md

 which is over 40 years of wrist strain and no dates.

-For 27 years of this time I also had an amazing life and career in the offshore Oil and Gas Industry working on (and then running) Seismic Survey Ships, traveling almost the whole world and finding new and unique local customs to be arrested for breaking, usually while imbibing new and unique local alcohol.
+For 27 years of this time I also had an amazing life and career in the offshore Oil and Gas Industry working on (and then running) [Seismic Survey Ships][mss], traveling almost the whole world and finding new and unique local customs to be arrested for breaking, usually while imbibing new and unique local alcohol.
+I was a [Doodlebugger][db], it's a lifestyle not a job.

 Those days are way past now and I have returned to coding as a way of life.
 I am fascinated with new technologies and continuously want to learn more and more.